SwiftDevJournal/BeginningSwiftBook/Variables.md

 By giving `score` the value zero, the Swift compiler knows the variable is an integer so you can avoid typing the colon and the type of variable.

+## Constants

+A constant is a variable whose value does not change after you set it.
+Use the `let` keywod to specify a constant.

+	let score = 0